PreibischLab/preibisch-labsite/events.md

 #### **April 2016**

 14 – 16
-Laura was at the [International Meeting of the the German Society for Cell Biology (DGZ)](http://www.zellbiologie2016.de/Home.697.0.html){:target="_blank"} in Munich, Germany.
+Laura @ [International Meeting of the the German Society for Cell Biology (DGZ)](http://www.zellbiologie2016.de/Home.697.0.html){:target="_blank"} in Munich, Germany.

 07 – 08
-Stephan gave a talk at the BioImaging Symposium in Munich, Germany.
+Stephan @ the BioImaging Symposium in Munich, Germany.

 <hr/> <!--line separator-->
 <br/>